 Managing risk and optimizing profits are two basic tenets of any successful trade.
 That’s why you’ll be pleased to know that a properly executed trailing stop order can help you achieve both and more.
 With that in mind, this article will cover everything you need to know about trailing stop orders.
-This includes examples of sell orders, examples of buy orders, as well as answer the questions – how does a buy order work? and how does a sell order work?
+This includes examples of sell orders, examples of buy orders, and answers to the questions: How does a buy order work?
+How does a sell order work?

 Put simply, a trailing stop order is a risk management technique where a trader sets their stop loss level to trail the current market price by a specified value or percentage.
-It’s an offshoot of the original stop-loss order.
 The difference is, instead of using a fixed stop price, a trailing stop follows the market price at a predefined distance during a trend.
-This way you can maximize your profit and minimize loss potential.
+Thus, it’s an offshoot of the original stop-loss order.
+This way, you can maximize your profit and minimize loss potential.

 The trailing stop is not typically used as an entry order.
-Traders mostly use it when they have an open position that is already accumulating profit with each market movement.
+Traders mostly use it when they have an open position already accumulating profit with each market movement.

 How Does The Order Work?